vitiral/simple-quality/purpose.md

 Notice that we try to keep our purpose documentation as brief and simple as possible.
 This is important for all documents, but is especially important for high level docs.
-There is a basic rule: documentation that is not brief and clear will not be read -- it will be skimmed.
-Skimmed documentation will not get it's meaning across and will only complicate your project.
+There is a basic rule: documentation that is not brief and clear will not be read.
+You want to keep your docs readable, otherwise they will only weigh down your project.

 > ##### Exercise 1:
-> break down the purpose documentation above into some high level
+> In your `README.md`, break down the purpose documentation above into some high
-> requirements.
-Then give a high level specification for how you
+> level requirements.
+Then give a high level specification for how you would
-> would approach those requirements.
+> approach those requirements.
 What programming language would you use?
+What
-> What libraries would you use?
-What would be your overall approach to
+> libraries would you use?
+What would be your overall approach to each problem?
-> each problem?

 > ##### Exercise 2:
 > Assume your program ui would be over the command line.
 What kind of arguments